Health Data Privacy Notice

 3. How We Use and Disclose PHI in Those Workflows

-- the applicable BAA or services agreement;
+- the applicable service, privacy, or data-sharing agreement;

-- HIPAA and other applicable law; and
+- HIPAA and other applicable law where applicable; and

 - instructions of the Covered Entity where required.